 Room amenitites: refrigerator, dishwasher, hot plate, plates, wine glasses, 2 rooms both with TV’s, pull out bed in living room, big shower with awesome water pressure and hot water

 Big department stores are grand, especially at the holidays: Saks, Bloomingdales, Bergdorf Goodman, Macy’s Herald Square, Nordstrom’s (new and amazing).
 We love the small shops in SoHo and Greenwich Village.

 PLACES TO GO:

-Central Park Central Park : NYC Parks (nycgovparks.org) – you could spend days here but at least set aside time to pick up picnic food at the Whole Foods on Columbus Circle and stroll along and see the highlights including Belevedere Castle.
+Central Park Central Park: NYC Parks (nycgovparks.org) – you could spend days here but at least set aside time to pick up picnic food at the Whole Foods on Columbus Circle and stroll along and see the highlights including Belvedere Castle.
 If you don’t want to do the picnic thing, then make reservations for the Boathouse which is a lovely respite in the middle of the park.
 Eat on the patio and then rent a boat to row around the lake (bring cash $20/hour).
 You can also rent bikes or scooters to get around.
 Try it!

 The Met Home – The Metropolitan Museum of Art (metmuseum.org) is my favorite by far with the Temple of Dendur and rooms upon rooms of impressionist paintings like Monet.
 Take the elevator from the lobby to the fifth floor for a free awesome view of NYC from the rooftop.
 Enjoy a beverage and rest in between walking the galleries.
 Book timed entry tickets in advance to avoid lines.
 The cafe on the balcony is a wonderful lunch stop.
 Check for music and events on their site.
 I got $10 off discount for the gift shops in my email confirming my online tickets which I used.
 Love their gift stores!

-Times Square: Dont touch the characters that are everywhere.
-If you take their picture, they will want money and aren’t the cleanest.
+Times Square: Don’t touch the characters that are everywhere.
+Seriously, if you take their picture, they will want money and aren’t the cleanest.
 Watch your stuff.
-These are all tourists so it is a target rich environment for thieves.
+These are all tourists, so it is a target rich environment for thieves.
 Do not ask a stranger to take your picture if you want to keep your phone.
 Looks can be deceiving.
 Trust no one.
-Seriously.